~technomancy/antifennel

 The only prerequisites are having Lua and GNU Make installed.

-$ ./antifennel targetfile.lua > targetfile.fnl
+$ antifennel targetfile.lua > targetfile.fnl

-The antifennel script is self-contained and can be moved or symlinked onto your $PATH; all it requires to run is Lua.
 It will default to using luajit but you can run make LUA=lua5.4 to override the Lua implementation.

 #Limitations